 - Reduce fraud in the financial industry by empowering innovators.

-- Promote free market growth of the payments industry and defend it against market-controlling legislative and regulatory policies.
+- Promote free market growth of the payments industry to provide consumers and small businesses with secure and efficient payment options, and defend it against market-controlling legislative and regulatory policies.

 Digital Assets, Blockchain Technology, and Web3